yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/CompetitionManager/Major changes to CompetitionManager.md

 	- a bedTimeScore Number

 This is because all that needs to be tracked is the ongoing scores, not the score changes per day.
 Furthermore since there can be more than 2 in a competition, there can also be a set of winners which was added to the Competitions.
 Lastly some behavorial changes include the fact that participants of a competition can leave by adding the removeParticipant action, and they can see a current leader board of a Competition by adding the getLeaderboard

+# 4b major changes
+Changed how scoring is done now users will get +1 point for success, 0 for failures, and -1 for failure to report sleep events.
+This discourages a bad practice of avoiding reporting because of a failure, and it now encourages honest reporting even if failing, but punishes neglecting to report.